AviatrixSystems/Docs/HowTos/secure_edge_workflow.rst

 The Aviatrix Secure Edge base OS is not upgradeable.
 To update the base OS to a newer version, you can only deploy a newer version of the Secure Edge image to a new VM to replace it.

 As Secure Edge base OS is not field upgradeable, Secure Edge does not support selective gateway image update and software rollback.

-To perform a selective gateway software upgrade on the Edge Gateway, refer to `Upgrading the Gateway Software <http://docs.aviatrix.com/HowTos/secure_edge_selective_upgrade.html>`_.

 Troubleshooting
 ---------------